jreisinger/should-do/README.md

 You earn your living by having enough knowledge (theory) and experience (practice).
 However, these are expiring assets so you have to keep them fresh.
-While honing your knowledge keep in mind these principles:
+While honing your knowledge keep in mind these principles (from The Pragmatic Programmer):

-* Invest regularly - the *habit* itself is more important than the amount
+* Invest regularly - the *habit* itself is as important as the amount
 * Diversify - know the ins and outs of the technology you are working with currently but *don't stop* there
 * Review and rebalance